rodroadl/algebraic-topology/docs/_source/ch0/homotopy-and-homotopy-type.rst

 It is true in general that two spaces :math:`X` and :math:`Y` are homotopy equivalent if and only if there exists a third space :math:`Z` containing both :math:`X` and :math:`Y` as deformation retracts.
-For the less trivial implication one can in fact take :math:`Z` to be the mapping cylinder :math:`M_f` of any homotopy equivalence :math:`f:X\rightarrow Y \`.
+For the less trivial implication one can in fact take :math:`Z` to be the mapping cylinder :math:`M_f` of any homotopy equivalence :math:`f:X\rightarrow Y`.
 We observed previously that :math:`M_f` deformation retracts to :math:`Y`, so what needs to be proved is that:math:`M_f` also deformation retracts to its other end :math:`X` if :math:`f` is a homotopy equivalence.
 This is shown in Corollary 0.21.

-A space having the
+A space having the homo

 .. |three-graphs| image:: fig/three-graphs.png